COVID-19 Updates: State of public health emergency declared.

 If you choose not to participate in the Ignition Interlock Program, you will remain suspended from driving for one year in addition to the 90-day suspension.

-Criminal charges resulting in a criminal conviction could affect your participation in the Alberta Administrative Licence Suspension Ignition Interlock Program.
-You may be required to participate in the Mandatory Ignition Interlock Program.
+Criminal charges resulting in a criminal conviction could affect your participation in the AALS Ignition Interlock Program.
+If criminally convicted, you may be required to participate in the Mandatory Ignition Interlock Program.

-For more information, see the Ignition Interlock Program information sheet.
+For more information, please refer to the Ignition Interlock Program Participant Guide.

 You must be an Alberta resident to be eligible for an Alberta restricted driver’s licence.

-You must not be currently serving any other suspension(s) other than the current impaired driving suspension otherwise the Ignition Interlock Program application will be denied.
+You must not be currently serving any other suspension(s) other than the current impaired driving suspension otherwise your Ignition Interlock Program application will be denied.

 Driver Fitness and Monitoring must approve your Ignition Interlock Program application.